This article is part of a larger series on Real Estate Lead Generation and Marketing.

 3. Organize Your Real Estate Elevator Pitch

-Always begin with an introduction using your full name, smile, and a firm handshake (if appropriate) to start the conversation.
-Keep in mind that since COVID, people may not want to shake hands, so read the comfortability of the situation and offer a fist bump, wave, or nod instead if applicable.
+Always begin with an introduction using your full name, a smile, and a firm handshake (if appropriate) to start the conversation.
+Keep in mind that since COVID, people may not want to shake hands, so read the comfortability of the situation and offer a fist bump, wave, or nod if applicable.

 Use your answers to the questions above to organize your elevator pitch according to the following questions:

 What Real Estate Problem Needs to Be Solved?